Zintkála Nuni

-Zintkála Nuni (Lakota: Lost Bird, 1890 – February 14, 1920), alternatively 'Zintka Lanuni', was a Lakota Sioux woman who was a 4-month-old infant when she was found alive among the victims at the Wounded Knee Massacre.
+Zintkála Nuni (Lakota for "Lost Bird", 1890 – February 14, 1920), alternatively Zintka Lanuni, was a Lakota Sioux woman who was a 4-month-old infant when she was found alive among the victims at the Wounded Knee Massacre.

 Discovery and early life

-On the fourth day after the massacre, when a US Army detail went out to bury the dead, Zintkála was found on the battlefield under a covering of snow, still tied and protected on her frozen mother's back.
+On the fourth day after the Wounded Knee massacre, when a US Army detail went out to bury the dead, Zintkála was found on the battlefield under a covering of snow, still tied and protected on her frozen mother's back.
 Although the exact member of the search party who found her is disputed, Charles Eastman and George E. Bartlett were among the physician team.
-She, along with five other babies, were taken to the nearby Pine Ridge Reservation.
+She, along with five other babies, were taken to the nearby Pine Ridge Indian Reservation.
 Zintkála Nuni was found painted red, white, and blue by grease, used to protect the child against frostbite.

 The baby was first cared for by members of the Lakota and she fully recovered from four days' exposure to freezing temperatures without food.
 Without knowledge of her identity or Lakota birth name, she was called Zintkála Nuni ("Lost Bird").
 Zintkála Nuni received several other names within the first month of her discovery, including Maggie C. Nailor, Brings White Horse, Okicize Wanji Cinca, and Margaret Elizabeth Colby.

 Bartlett took the child to Pine Ridge, where she was cared for by Native American resident Annie Yellow Bird.
 Buffalo Bill Cody, alongside press agent Major John Burke also took interest in the baby, arranging for her to be given to the Nailor family in Washington DC.
 The child was baptized Maggie C. Nailor in preparation to be adopted by Mrs. Allison Nailor, a wealthy business socialite friend of Buffalo Bill Cody.

-The child gained the interest of General Leonard Wright Colby in January 1891.
+In January 1891, the child gained the interest of General Leonard Wright Colby.
 When it was arranged that Colby should take custody of the child, Annie Yellow Bird took Zintkála Nuni to the nearby hostile Indian camp.
 Colby, intent on taking his 'prized relic', disguised himself as a half-blood Seneca Indian and rode into Red Cloud's camp to demand the child.
-Zintkála was then taken by Colby by train to his home in Beatrice, Nebraska.
-As a relic or "curio" of the massacre.
-Zintkála Nuni's heritage was consistently disputed, a factor which promoted Colby's swift return to the east and subsequent adoption on January 19, 1891, naming her Margaret Elizabeth Colby, after a townswoman named 'Margaret' who had aided Colby in the child's abduction from Red Cloud's camp.
+Zintkála was then taken by Colby by train to his home in Beatrice, Nebraska as a relic or "curio" of the massacre.
+Zintkála Nuni's heritage was consistently disputed, a factor which promoted Colby's swift return to the east and adoption on January 19, 1891, naming her Margaret Elizabeth Colby, after a townswoman named 'Margaret' who had aided Colby in the child's abduction from Red Cloud's camp.